mizan92782/Bangladesi-Software-Company-Carrer-site/README.md

 # Bangladesi-Software-Company-Carrer-site

-This repository contains a list of job and career links of Bangladshi Software Company carrer site.
+This repository contains a list of job and career links of Bangladeshi Software Company Carrer Site.
-These links were collected through extensive online research to help job seekers, developers, and IT professionals find career opportunities in Bangladesh and internationally.
+These links were collected through extensive online research to help job seekers, developers, and IT professionals find career opportunities in Bangladesh .